Govkrish3399/Hotel-Industry-Analytics-using-Power-BI/README.md

 **Business Problems Hotel Management Team Faced**

 Atliq Grand Hotel Industry noticed a decline in market revenue over few months.
-To understasnd the cause of this loss, they needed a way to analyze this.
+To understand the cause of this loss, they needed a way to analyze this.
 So they approached a Data analyst to find solutions to the business problems.

 **Data Analyzing and Visualization steps**